 - It is around a 15-minute walk from Hoshi no Eki Station (but note the long staircases from the gate to the worship hall).

-- From Rokkō Cable Line’s Rokkō Cable Sanjō Station (六甲ケーブル山上駅) or from Maya Ropeway Sanjō Station (摩耶ロープウェー山上駅), take Rokkō Maya Sky Shuttle Bus (六甲摩耶スカイシャトルバス) and get off at Mayasan Tenjō-ji-mae (摩耶山天上寺前).
+- From Rokkō Cable Line’s Rokkō Cable Sanjō Station (六甲ケーブル山上駅) or from Maya Ropeway Sanjō Station (摩耶ロープウェー山上駅), take Rokko Sanjo Bus Route 2 (六甲山上バス2系統) and get off at Mayasan Tenjō-ji-mae (摩耶山天上寺前).

 Rokkōsan Pasture (神戸市立 六甲山牧場)

-For all the farm animal lovers, you will have a lot of fun at Rokkōsan Pasture meeting their sheep, goats, horses, rabbits, and even guinea pigs!
-In addition to meeting the farm animals, there is a list of activities you can participate in.
+For all the farm animal lovers, you will have a lot of fun at Rokkōsan Pasture, meeting their sheep, goats, horses, rabbits, and even guinea pigs!
+In addition to meeting the farm animals, you can also participate in a list of activities.

 For more information, please refer to our article on Rokkōsan Pasture!